Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 limitation is that its not change over night, but the model is not explicit abouy how to handle the transitions

-What are the advantages and disa
+What are the advantages and disadvantages of all these models?
+The red thread?

 TODO hitta grupp å fråga om quizet om de multople choice å så elr...